ssricardo/ssricardo.github.io/_posts/2017-11-14-rest-swagger-mvn.md

 ---
-layout: page
+layout: post
-title:  "Documenting REST APIs With Swagger"
+title:  "API Generation in the Build Pipeline"
 date:   2017-11-14 00:00:00 -0200
-categories: rest documentation java swagger maven
+categories: [java, rest, tooling]
+tags: [java, rest, tooling]
 ---

 > The below article was based on a configuration I had to do in an application which I've worked.
 After some problems of a library (jackson) conflicting between the container version and Swagger dependency, a different approach was thought.